wonkothesanest/prefect_data_getters/docs/refactoring_implementation_guide.md

 This guide provides a step-by-step approach to implementing the AIDocument refactoring across four focused phases.
 Each phase builds upon the previous one while maintaining backward compatibility and minimizing risk.

+# General Code Guidelines
+Do not use a python command with the -c option to write out what should be a file in the commandline.
+Create a file or test file instead, even if you will later remove it.

+Use Pytest as the testing engine.

 ## Phase Summary

 | Phase | Focus | Duration | Risk Level | Dependencies |